jordwalke/CommonML/README.md

 TODO:
 =====

+  - Currently an "inconsistent interface" message can occur when an interface file does *not* exist for an implementation file.
+This happens because the arguments to a compilation command does not inlude an interface for obvious reasons, yet there is an *automatically* generated interface cmi sitting in the build directory.
+That cmi could be an *outdated* cmi.
+If there was a real existing interface file, the cmi would get overwritten by a fresh, non-conflicting build artifact.
+The quick solution is to remove all .cmi's for every implementation that does not have a corresponding interface file.
+    (Or even more generally, remove all the artifacts that we didn't *explicitly* supply as an output.).
   - Replicate this development flow with OPAM/ocamlbuild to see how close we can get.
   - Different configurable compiler flags for `byte` vs `native`.